Bharatiya Janata Party – Kerala: Electoral Performance : Kerala Legislative Assembly Elections

 The Bharatiya Janatha Party (BJP) has steadily expanded its efforts in Kerala's state politics, contesting Assembly elections with the goal of emerging as a signinficant political force.
 Despite the dominance of the CPI(M)-led LDF and the Congress-led UDF, the BJP marked a historic breakthrough in the 2016 Kerala Legislative Assembly Elections, when O. Rajagopal won from Nemom constituency, becoming the first BJP MLA in the state's history.
 While the party was unable to retain the seat in the 2021 elections, its growing vote share in key constituencies reflects an evolving support base and continued political relevance within Kerala's complex electoral landscape.
+In 2026 election, BJP created history by winning 3 seats in history.
+That allows BJP to get their Kerala State Govt sponsored Parliamentary party office in the Kerala Legislative Assembly for the first time ever.